wikimedia/service-template-node/README.md

 npm run-script coverage
 ```

+### Issue Tracking

+We use Phabricator to track and create new issues.
+See the list of [open issues](https://phabricator.wikimedia.org/project/board/1072/query/open/) and feel free to submit a [new one](https://phabricator.wikimedia.org/maniphest/task/edit/form/1/?projects=PHID-PROJ-quztkvlbvay2bszm6w4v).

 ### Docker

 The `docker-start` and `docker-test` scripts are deprecated, and only remain for backwards compatibility.
 Instead, developers should configure `.pipeline/blubber.yaml` and install [Blubber](https://github.com/wikimedia/blubber) to generate the desired Dockerfile.